-It’s not just a fad—sustainability is here to stay.
-People are finally catching up with what scientists told us years ago: Living the way we do now accustomed to single-use plastics will lead the planet to ruin.
-And now, the sustainable mindset is gaining traction as more and more stores are opening across the metro as well as in the southern islands.
 While an environmentally conscious lifestyle starts at home, it’s the businesses and organizations that make a huge impact on how we live our lives if they adopt the same environment-friendly thinking.
-With that, here are 10 zero-waste stores across the Philippines where you can buy zero-waste products in bulk:
+With that, here are 10 local zero-waste stores where you can buy zero-waste products in bulk:

-Planning to go on a Keto diet?
+Planning to go on a keto diet?
 This Baguio-based store can help you out.
-Being Eco also sells a number of organic food products such as loose leaf and blooming tea, aside from their numerous household and self-care alternatives.
+Being Eco also sells a number of organic food products such as loose leaf and blooming tea, aside from its numerous household and self-care alternatives.

 Located at 2F, Stall 4, SB Building, Session Road, Baguio City

-Roots has been growing in popularity for a couple of years now, first for its innovative co-working concept and now for its zero-waste focused business mindset.
-Their dry goods shelves are chock full of superfoods perfect for health buffs.
+Roots Collective has been growing in popularity for a couple of years now, first for its innovative co-working concept and now for its zero-waste focused business mindset.
+Their dry goods shelves are chock-full of superfoods perfect for health buffs.

 Unit 106, FBR Arcade, 317 Katipunan Ave., Quezon City

-Under the Got Heart Foundation which also handles Earth Kitchen, Got Heart Shop offers carefully curated products that support indigenous communities and small business partners.
+Under the Got Heart Foundation that also handles Earth Kitchen, Got Heart Shop offers carefully curated products that support indigenous communities and small business partners.

 Lot 10 B-10 Katipunan Ave., White Plains, Quezon City

 Their food products range from adlai and almonds to goji berries and Himalayan pink salt.
-Humble Market also offers a “21-day plant-based reset” in partnership with registered dietician Amanda Barnes wherein customers can sign up to a three-week meal plan to detoxify and cleanse your body.
+Humble Market also offers a “21-day plant-based reset” in partnership with registered dietitian Amanda Barnes in which customers can sign up to a three-week meal plan to detoxify and cleanse the body.

 YDG Coffee, Mandala Park, Shaw Blvd., Mandaluyong